stevenczwu/stevenczwu.github.io/_pages/about.md

 Hi there!
 I am a Ph.D. at the [Vision and Fusion Laboratory (IES)](https://ies.iar.kit.edu/1473_1524.php) at Karlsruher Institut of Technologie (KIT), under the supervision of [Prof. Jürgen Beyerer](https://ies.iar.kit.edu/1473_1497.php).
 Before that, I was a research scientist at the Institute for Visualization and Data Analysis (IVD) at KIT.
 I received my master’s degree in Control Science and Engineering and my bachelor’s degree in Automation from Nanjing University (NJU).

-My primary research focus is 3D computer vision, encompassing various areas.
-In applied research, I am deeply involved in the [AgiProbot project](https://www.wbk.kit.edu/wbkintern/Forschung/Projekte/AgiProbot/) (feel free to take the [virtual tour](https://www.wbk.kit.edu/wbkintern/Forschung/Projekte/AgiProbot/Tour/index.htm) !), where I handle tasks like point cloud segmentation, synthetic data generation, and sim2real transfer learning.
-In terms of theoretical research, I am engaged in developing new algorithms for self-supervised learning, 3D shape generation, and point cloud analysis (feel free to check my [CVPR 2023 highlight paper](../publication/2023-06-20-APES) and the recently accepted [CVPR 2025 paper](../publication/2025-06-11-SAMBLE) ).
-I am also very interested in multi-modal learning, scene-level 2D image analysis (e.g. panoramic images), and vision-language models (e.g. open vocabulary segmentation, video narration).
+My primary research focus is 3D computer vision, spanning both applied and theoretical domains.
+On the applied side, I am actively involved in the [AgiProbot project](https://www.wbk.kit.edu/wbkintern/Forschung/Projekte/AgiProbot/) (feel free to take the [virtual tour](https://www.wbk.kit.edu/wbkintern/Forschung/Projekte/AgiProbot/Tour/index.htm) !), where I handle tasks like point cloud segmentation, synthetic data generation, and sim2real transfer learning.

-I am trying a new template, so this webpage is still under construction.
-Stay tuned! :)
+On the theoretical side, my research centers on developing novel algorithms for self-supervised learning, 3D shape generation, and point cloud sampling (feel free to check my [CVPR 2023 highlight paper](../publication/2023-06-20-APES) and the recently accepted [CVPR 2025 paper](../publication/2025-06-11-SAMBLE) ).
+Beyond 3D vision, I have strong interests in multi-modal learning, scene-level 2D image analysis (e.g. panoramic images), and vision-language models (e.g. open-vocabulary segmentation and video narration).
+Earlier in my research journey, I also worked on 3D volumetric data synthesis and style transfer.

 <section id="news">
   <p style="margin-bottom: 10px; margin-top: 50px">